JumpStartGeorgia/Georgian-Budget/README.md

 1. Go to [localhost:3000](http://localhost:3000) or start using the API :)

-## Deploy (or run any mina command) from within `web` container
+## Deploy (or run any mina command) from within `api` container

-The web container is not configured by default to work for deploying, so you will have to do a little bit of configuration in order to do so.
+The api container is not configured by default to work for deploying, so you will have to do a little bit of configuration in order to do so.
 This section is intended to make that configuration easier.

 Ideally, this is only a temporary solution until we figure out how to deploy with docker.

 NOTE: The below commands will only work if the container you are setting up to deploy from is named `georgianbudgetapi_api_1`.
 If it has a different name, then use it below in the `docker cp` commands.

-1. Copy your global gitignore into the `web` container:
+1. Copy your global gitignore into the `api` container:
   ```
   docker cp ~/.gitignore_global georgianbudgetapi_api_1:/root/
   ```

-2. Run these commands from within the `web` container:
+2. Run these commands from within the `api` container:
   ```
   git config --global core.excludesfile /root/.gitignore_global